A modern blueprint for recruitment reporting that’s genuinely useful (not overwhelming)

 You’ll struggle to diagnose a problem unless you’ve clearly outlined the parameters of that problem.
 Otherwise, maybe your time-to-hire problem is really an offer process problem.
 Or a job approval problem.

-Setting your metric definitions inside Tribepad Insights
+Above: Setting your metric definitions inside Tribepad Insights

 2 – Diagnose the overarching issue